The Goldman-Turaev Lie bialgebra and the Kashiwara-Vergne problem in higher genera: Goldman-Turaev Lie bialgebra

-This can be expanded to two terms: one term is a sum of expressions $X(p,q)$ associated with non-ordered pairs $(p,q)$ of self-intersections of $\alpha$ as in the proof of \cite[Theorem 8.3]{Tu91}, and the other term is the contribution of insertion of monogons which we need to compute $\delta^f(\alpha_p^1)$ and $\delta^f(\alpha_p^2)$.
-The same argument as in the proof of \cite[Theorem 8.3]{Tu91} proves that the first term is in the kernel of $N$.
+There are two contributions on the right hand side.
+The first one comes from the sum over self-intersections $q$ of $\alpha_p^1$ in the first term and of $\alpha_p^2$ in the second term.
+It is easy to check (see the original argument of Turaev in the proof of \cite[Theorem 8.3]{Tu91}) that the sum of these contributions is in the kernel of the map $N$.